 Another common layer type, which accomplishes this aggregation, is max pooling.
 A max pooling layer operates like a filter, but has no weights.
-You can think of it as a pure functional layer, like a ReLU layer in a fully connected network.
+You can think of it as purely functional, like a ReLU in a fully connected network.
 It has a filter size, as in a filter layer, but simply returns the maximum value in its field.
 Usually, we apply max pooling with the following traits: